 08.01 Scheduling and Initiating Supplemental Inspection

 IP 95001 and -02 supplemental inspections should be scheduled and initiated in a timely manner in response to a licensee request following a licensee transition out of the licensee response column of the Action Matrix.
-Prior to requesting one of these supplemental inspections, the licensee is expected to have completed thorough problem identification, causal analysis, and corrective action plans to preclude repetition of the associated significant (i.e. GTG) action matrix input(s) and to have implemented any prompt risk-mitigation measures, as appropriate.
+Prior to requesting one of these supplemental inspections, the licensee is expected to have completed thorough problem identification, causal analysis, and corrective action plans to preclude repetition of the associated significant (i.e., GTG) action matrix input(s) and to have implemented any prompt risk-mitigation measures, as appropriate.
 The evaluation should be documented with enough rigor and detail to enable inspectors to satisfy supplemental IP objectives and requirements.
 Effective licensee preparation will promote timely and efficient supplemental inspection, closure of associated findings and violations, and a prompt return to the licensee response column of the Action Matrix with minimal regulatory burden.

 Planned CAPRs need not be fully implemented prior to supplemental inspection but those CAPRs that are not implemented and inspected during the supplemental inspection will be verified during a future follow-up inspection – typically a baseline inspection sample – to have been promptly and satisfactorily implemented IAW the NRC-inspected and accepted CAPR plan, as further discussed in section 2515B-11.